OUR MISSION – To equip servant leaders for effective Reformed ministry that is Christ centered, gospel driven, and mission focused.

 Our Theological Seminary combines a rigorous theological education with effectual leadership training.
 The administration and faculty are committed to the truths of Reformed theology: the Sovereignty of God, the inerrancy of His Word, and the Great Commission.

-The theological perspective from which training is offered is that of historic Reformed theology as expressed in the Westminster Confession of Faith and the Larger and Shorter Catechisms and in the principles of Presbyterian church government.
-However, students from other evangelical perspectives are encouraged to apply and are heartily welcomed.
+The theological perspective from which training is offered is that of historic Reformed theology as expressed in the Westminster Confession of Faith and the Larger and Shorter Catechisms.
+Students from other evangelical perspectives are encouraged to apply and are heartily welcomed.

 This foundation of education enables our students to discharge a variety of functions in God’s kingdom, such as pastoral work, counseling, evangelism, missions, church planting, establishing Christian schools, and media ministries.